jigx-com/jigx-docs-examples/docs/Components/list/list-item.md

 - A product image shown as an `avatar` on the left side.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list-item/dynamic-data/list-with-tags/list-item-tags-multiple.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list-item/dynamic-data/list-with-tags/list-item-tags-multiple.jigx).
 :::

 :::VerticalSplitItem